 The Right to Family Life

-Our Right to Family Life project seeks to bring families living in poverty together with academics and social work practitioners through a series of platforms for dialogue that reflect the needs and concerns of families in poverty while exploring innovative new ideas and proposals for change coming from those working in the child protection system.
+Our Right to Family Life project brings families in poverty together with academics and social work practitioners through a series of platforms for dialogue that reflect the needs and concerns of families in poverty while exploring innovative new ideas and proposals for change coming from those working in the child protection system.
 With the voices and thinking of families with experience of social service intervention at the fore, the project is based on three distinct but complimentary actions.

 We run regular anti-poverty-aware-practice workshops at Royal Holloway, University of London; Birmingham University; Brunel University; and the University of Herfordshire.